BDCAMPBELL.NET

 I was invited to present at the 11th Pecha Kucha night in Providence, RI on February 16, 2010 to present my vision on using urban and natural systems visualization to promote better community.
 The house was packed to standing room only as the mayor also presented soon after announcing his candidacy for the house of representatives.

-As my one break from dissertation work this winter, I pitched our Watershed-to-Ocean Initiative to the Listen to Your Lakes coordinators at the Shedd Aquarium in Chicago, IL on January 13th, 2010.
-Based on their valuable feedback, we will be releasing an on-line demonstration of our tool focused on conservation in the greater Lake Michigan watersheds area.
+As my one break from dissertation work that winter, I pitched our Watershed-to-Ocean Initiative to the Listen to Your Lakes coordinators at the Shedd Aquarium in Chicago, IL on January 13th, 2010.
+Based on their valuable feedback, we released a popular on-line demonstration of our tool focused on conservation in the greater Lake Michigan watersheds area.

 On November 18th, 2009, I provided a GIS Day workshop at Nathan Bishop Middle School in Providence, RI.
 GIS Day activities ran all around the world.